Strike Leaves Eiffel Tower Closed, Visitors Upset

 Overall, the union merely wants management to make an adjustment in the way the elevators are used in order to help manage the flow of visitors in a reasonable manner, but SETE refused despite the unhappy customers and employees resulting from the lopsided elevator usage and increased wait times.

-Would be Eiffel Tower visitor, James André, said, “This has to be the Frenchest story of them all.
+Would-be Eiffel Tower visitor James Andre said, “This has to be the Frenchest story of them all.
 The Eiffel Tower is on strike.”

 The monument’s Twitter account tweeted, “LAST MINUTE INFORMATION: Due to a strike, the Eiffel Tower is closed since 4:00 pm (16h00).